 Expectations influence perception.

-When injured patients go to doctors for treatment for iatrogenic injuries, the doctors do not believe what the patients say and so do not waste time making records of it.
-They don't write down what doesn't make sense to them.
-If the patient says he/she was injured on an operating table, the doctor is not likely to believe it.
-No record is likely to be made of the claim (perhaps especially if the doctor believes it - see loyalty).
+Actually, if they do believe it they probably are even less likely to make a record of it ( see loyalty).
 If they feel the need to note something about why the patient was there, they may ask a series of questions, or perhaps the same question in a series of different ways, until an answer is given that they are comfortable writing down.

 - "When did you first notice the symptom?"